lemonteaa/intro/About Me.md

 [2]: I started out as an Analyst Programmer, and eventually get promoted to Senior title.

 [3]: Traditional university course on OS seems to underemphasize the practical aspect of actually interfacing with the hardware, which is a bit strange given there is a separate course on assembly programming.
 Perhaps the problem is that the very old Intel 8086/8088 is used for teaching.
 While it is cool to mention the backward compatibility of modern x86 CPU all the way back to this grandfather, the lack of modern extensions/facilities like protected mode/paging and VT-x prevented me from connecting the dots until this point.

+[4] However, in recent survey AngularJS is making a comeback somewhat.
+It is important to keep in mind Gatner's Hype Cycle and the fact that popularity is a rather unreliable thing - it is going to ebb and flow always.

+[5] Although CAP theorem is a quick way to summarize the situation, it is somewhat of an over-simplification, it's too easy to misinterpret, and reality is more complicated - that's why we have things like [CALM theorem](https://databeta.wordpress.com/2019/01/08/an-overview-of-the-calm-theorem/), [PACELC](https://ardalis.com/cap-pacelc-and-microservices/), or, if you want something else entirely, the [FLP impossibility theorem](https://www.the-paper-trail.org/post/2008-08-13-a-brief-tour-of-flp-impossibility/).

+[6] There's still quite some room for innovation simply by being well-read in classical literature and then recycling good ideas from the Early days of CS that end up not becoming mainstream today due to a confluence of economics, luck, and physical constraints.
+See e.g. [this](https://www.karimarttila.fi/clojure/2022/01/13/datalog-exercises.html).